What is Open Table?

 Do I need to bring anything to the table?

-BYO ideas and conversation starters, friends and family — we will do the rest!
+BYO ideas and conversation starters, friends and family — and a container incase there are leftovers.

 How much food is wasted in Australia every year?